-04 Dishonored Check - IRC 6657 - We charged a penalty because your bank did not honor your check.
-For checks of \$1,250 or more, the penalty is 2% of your check amount.
-For checks of less than \$1,250, the penalty is the check amount or \$25, whichever is less.
-If you think we should remove or reduce this penalty, see "Removal of Penalties" in this notice.

-05 Fraud - IRC 6663 - We charged you a penalty for fraud.
+- 04 Dishonored Check or Other Form of Payment -IRC 6657 - We charged a penalty because your bank did not honor your check or other form of payment.
+For checks or other forms of payment of \$1,250 or more, the penalty is 2% of the amount of the check or other form of payment.
+For checks or other forms of payment of less than \$1,250, the penalty is the amount of the check or other form of payment, or \$25, whichever is less.
+If you think we should remove or reduce this penalty, see "Removal of Penalties - Reasonable Cause." - 05 Fraud IRC 6663 We charged you a penalty for fraud.
 The penalty is 75% of the tax you didn't pay due to fraud (50% of the tax you didn't pay due to fraud on returns required to be filed before January 1, 1987, not including extensions).

-For fax you didn't pay due to fraud on returns required to be filed before January 1, 1989, not including extensions, the penalty includes an additional 50% of the interest charged on the part of your underpayment due to fraud.
+For tax you didn't pay due to fraud on returns required to be filed before January 1, 1989, not including extensions, the penalty includes an additional 50% of the interest charged on the part of your underpayment due to fraud.
 This additional interest charge is a penalty and you cannot deduct it from your federal taxes.